djpasseyjr/ReservoirSpecialization/README.md

 ## Installation Instructions

-This isn't a registered Python package but it is in the right format.
 To install the `rescomp` package included in this repository, clone the repository and add the repository directory to your `PYTHONPATH` so that Python can locate the package.
 After doing this, you can include the package classes and functions with `import rescomp as rc` from any directory.

 **Clone the repo**
 ```